hybridsjs/hybrids/docs/migration.md

 Read more about the attribute synchronization in the [Structure](/component-model/structure.md#reflect) section.

-### Render and Content
+### Render

-#### Keys
+#### Key

-The `render` and `content` properties are now reserved and expect an update function as a value (they cannot be used for other purpose).
-If you defined them as a full descriptor with custom behavior, you must rename them:
+The `render` property is now reserved and expects an update function as a value (it cannot be used for other purpose).
+If you defined it as a full descriptor with custom behavior, you must rename the property:

 ```javascript
 // before